fzingg/hyperloop-showcase/README.md

 rails db:migrate
 ```

-##### Step 6.2: Making your models accessible to HyperMesh
+##### Step 6.2: Making your models accessible to Hyperloop Models

-**HyperMesh** needs to 'see' your models because a representation of them gets compiled into JavaScript along with your **HyperReact** components so they are accessible in your client-side code.
+**Hyperloop Models** needs to 'see' your models because a representation of them gets compiled into JavaScript along with your **Hyperloop Components** so they are accessible in your client-side code.

 Move `planevent.rb` to `models/public`

 For Rails 5.x *only*, move `app/models/application_record.rb` to `app/models/public/`

-##### Step 6.3: Accessing your models in HyperReact components
+##### Step 6.3: Accessing your models in HyperReact Components

 To get started, let's create a new component which will display a list of Events under the video: